ziglings-org/exercises/CONTRIBUTING.md

 Double-check everything by asking the magical Eowyn:
 `./patches/eowyn`

-If all tests pass: 🎉 You’re done!
+If all tests pass: You are done!

 Don’t forget to commit the patch file.